MusicIf you are curious about music and want to create it then GCSE Music is for you.

 If you are curious about music and want to create it then GCSE Music is for you.
-You can perform in a traditiona way (e.g. piano or rock guitar) or instead produce music electronically.
-You will also have the chance to compose and study music from different periods and parts of the world.
+You can perform in a traditional way (e.g. piano or rock guitar) or instead produce music electronically.
+You also have to compose and study music from different periods and parts of the world.

 What will I study?

-Throughout the course you are expected to compose, perform, listen to and then comment on music.
-GCSE Music will introduce you to a wide range of music.
+Throughout the course you are expected to compose, perform and listen then comment on music.
+GCSE will introduce you to a wide range of music.
 You will perform, compose and listen to styles ranging from pop, to music from around the world and classical music.
 Only 20% of the marks are assessed by written examination in the summer.